sequiconsulting/gcontactscast/README.md

 - Permissions-Policy to limit browser features
 - HTML sanitization to prevent client-side injection
 - Environment variables for API credentials
+- **AES-GCM encryption for locally stored contacts**
+- **User-specific encryption keys derived from Google ID**

 ## Privacy

-This application:
+This application prioritizes privacy:
-- Does not store any contact data on servers
+- All contact data is stored **only** on your device
+- Contacts are encrypted using modern cryptography (AES-GCM)
 - Only requests the minimal required permissions
 - Processes all data client-side
 - Includes a clear privacy statement for users
+- No analytics or tracking

 ## License